Official Sustainability Sponsor

 52 Super Series

-Since 2015, 11th Hour Racing has partnered with the 52 SUPER SERIES to integrate practices and processes that minimize its events’ environmental impact.
-The organization uses its global platform to showcase ocean health and climate change issues.
-The sustainability plan focuses on water supply, waste policies, food provision, fuel usage, materials, and transport.
+11th Hour Racing partnered with the 52 SUPER SERIES to integrate practices and processes that minimize its events’ environmental impact.
+The organization used its global platform to showcase ocean health and climate change issues.
+The sustainability plan focused on water supply, waste policies, food provision, fuel usage, materials, and transport.

-The following are among the key commitments integrated into the plan for the 2021 season and beyond:
+The following were among the key commitments integrated into the plan in 2021:

-- Develop a strategy to embed sustainability into the supply chain and procurement processes.
+- Developed a strategy to embed sustainability into the supply chain and procurement processes.

-- Develop education and outreach goals for event organizers, sailing teams, owners, and local delivery organizations such as yacht clubs.
+- Developed education and outreach goals for event organizers, sailing teams, owners, and local delivery organizations such as yacht clubs.

-- Implement a sustainable food policy and strategy.
+- Implemented a sustainable food policy and strategy.

-- Work with suppliers and sponsors on sustainable packaging choices.
+- Worked with suppliers and sponsors on sustainable packaging choices.

-- Deliver sustainability workshops for all host venues.
+- Delivered sustainability workshops for all host venues.

-Additionally, during the 2021-23 seasons, the 52 SUPER SERIES will introduce “Lighthouse Initiatives,” which are practical, technical solutions applicable to other sailing events such as:
+Additionally, the 52 SUPER SERIES aimed to introduce “Lighthouse Initiatives,” which are practical, technical solutions applicable to other sailing events such as: